hashicorp/terraform-website/content/source/docs/cloud/vcs/troubleshooting.html.md

 ## Bitbucket Cloud

-### Terraform Enterprise fails to obtain the list of repositories from Bitbucket Cloud.
+### Terraform Cloud fails to obtain the list of repositories from Bitbucket Cloud.

-This typically happens when the TFE application in Bitbucket Cloud wasn't configured to have the full set of permissions.
-Go to the OAuth section of the Bitbucket settings, find your TFE OAuth consumer, click the edit link in the "..." menu, and ensure it has the required permissions enabled:
+This typically happens when the Terraform Cloud application in Bitbucket Cloud wasn't configured to have the full set of permissions.
+Go to the OAuth section of the Bitbucket settings, find your Terraform Cloud OAuth consumer, click the edit link in the "..." menu, and ensure it has the required permissions enabled:

 Permission type | Permission level
 ----------------|-----------------